adarshraj99/ML-DL.md/ML testing.md

 This is weighted avg. of precision and recall ,which are 2 matrics used in supervised learning to evaluate classification model.
 F1 score can also be used for Unsupervised learning.

 ### Applications of Supervised Learning:
-* Span filtering, Image classification, Medical DIagnosys, Fraud Detection,
+* Spam filtering, Image classification, Medical Diagnosys, Fraud Detection,
 ### Applications of unsupervised leaerning:
 * anomaly detection: Can identify unusual(total new) patterns or deviations from normal behaviour in data, enabling fraud detection, system failure etc.
 * Scientific discovery: Can find hidden relation,pattern in data.